-Ancient cultures often didn't understand why the moon turned red, causing fear.
+Some ancient cultures didn't understand why the moon turned red, causing fear.
 At least one explorer — Christopher Columbus — used this to his advantage in 1504.

-According to a Space.com Skywatching columnist Joe Rao, Columbus and his crew were stranded on Jamaica.
-At first the people there were welcoming, but over time, Columbus' crew grew restless and murdered or robbed some of the natives.
-Understandably, the natives weren't eager to help the crew search for food, and Columbus realized famine was drawing near.
+According to a Space.com Skywatching columnist Joe Rao, Columbus and his crew were stranded on an island now known as Jamaica.
+At first the Arawak people who lived there were welcoming, but over time, Columbus' crew grew restless and murdered or robbed some of the natives.
+Understandably, the native people weren't eager to help the crew search for food, and Columbus realized famine was drawing near.

 Columbus had an almanac with him foretelling when the next lunar eclipse would take place.
 Armed with this information, he told the Arawak that the Christian god was unhappy that Columbus and his crew received no food.
 God would turn the moon red as a symbol of his anger, Columbus said.
 As the event took place, frightened people "with great howling and lamentation came running from every direction to the ships laden with provisions, praying to the Admiral to intercede with his god on their behalf," according to an account by Columbus' son Ferdinand.